E-D-Richard/budget-tracker-webbapp/README.md

 ### ToDo

+- create replit with a custom number input field which removes zero's on number entry
 - to ease usability, remove zero's on value entry in NewTransForm input fields
 - fix settingsMenu button overlay-appearance issue
 - refresh memory on redux code (explore thunks in reddit project)